arrow-left

 Handling overlapping points on a map using pop-ups

-It’s quite common that points on a map will overlap, making the data more difficult to understand.
-For example, when considering crime data, a shoplifting crime and a violent crime may have been recorded to the same x, y coordinates; however, one point will be plotted above the other and will therefore obscure some of the data.
+It’s quite common that points on a map might have identical locations, making the data more difficult to understand.
+For example, when considering crime data, a shoplifting crime and a violent crime may have been recorded to the same x, y coordinates or postcodes; however, only one point can be shown at each location.

 Below is an example of a pop-up where data representing crime type is being used to enable pagination of overlapping points; the pop-up shows there are five points representing different crime types in the same location:

-It’s easy to create a choropleth (or fill) map using Office for National Statistics (ONS) geographies – Lower layer Super Output Areas (LSOAs), wards, etc. – in the OS Maps for Power BI Visual, without requiring a separate geometry file.
+Creating a choropleth (or fill) map using Office for National Statistics (ONS) geographies — such as Lower layer Super Output Areas (LSOAs) and wards — in the OS Maps for Power BI Visual is straightforward and does not require a separate geometry file.

 To make the following steps work, your data will need a column that includes ONS Government Statistical Service (GSS) codes.